 Preventative skin checks are performed by a medical professional.
 During this visit, your provider will look for any new moles as well as changes or bothersome symptoms in moles that you already have.
 This is especially important if you have a family history of atypical moles or melanoma, or have a history of multiple sun burns or tanning salon visits.

-If a mole needs to be removed for biopsy or cosmetic concerns, this can usually be performed in the same visit.
+If a concerning mole needs to be removed for biopsy or cosmetic concerns, this can usually be performed in the same visit.

 Nancy Shina practices at our Professional Center North in Ogden.
 To schedule a mole exam or for a different dermatology concern, call us at (801) 475-3000.